Is Zucchini Good for Fatty Liver?

 Zucchini is good for fatty liver because it contains vitamins, minerals and micronutrients that help the liver.
 It is also low in calories, fats and carbs, which makes it a perfect vegetable for us.

-baked zucchini with cheese
+healthy baked zucchini with cheese

 Baked zucchini with a tiny bit of low fat cheese: yummy!